- Request that one IRB review proposed multi-site clinical protocols on behalf of all involved IRBs

 Harvard Catalyst-affiliated investigators may submit a request for ceded IRB review before submitting a full IRB application.
 The IRBs will review the request and work together to determine whether the proposed research warrants individual regulatory reviews by each institution's IRB, or if review by a single IRB will be sufficient.

 MIT-affiliated investigators should first contact Catherine Ricciardi to request an eCommons ID.

 Investigators not affiliated with a Harvard Catalyst participating institution may work with a Harvard Catalyst-collaborating investigator to request reliance via the IRB Cede Review Request form or, if not collaborating with a Harvard Catalyst investigator, communicate with their institution's IRB Cede Review Request contact for specific instructions on how to request IRB reliance under the Reciprocal Common Reliance Agreement.

-In order to request ceded review, investigators must complete and submit a Cede Review Form prior to submitting their IRB application.
+In order to request ceded review, investigators should complete and submit a cede review request prior to submitting their IRB application.